G4l43r/lpthw-cn/ex1.rst

    Notice the missing ``"`` (double-quote) character?
 5. Finally, it prints out a "SyntaxError" and tells us something about what might be the error.
-Usually these are very cryptic, but if you copy that text into a search engine you'll find someone else who's had that error and you can probably figure out how to fix it.
+Usually these are very cryptic, but if you copy that text into a search engine you will find someone else who's had that error and you can probably figure out how to fix it.